 At the end of the activity for which the funds were requested, the custodian must reconcile the expenditures against the advance.
 Any amount that was not spent must be returned to the UW by check or money order.
 In turn, if the appropriate expenditures exceed the amount of the advance, the UW will reimburse the custodian by check, if allowed by him/her department.
 Records of each payment to research subjects via field advance MUST be kept and reported to the Financial Services Tax Desk at the end of each year, if applicable.
 (Please see the Tax Reporting and Withholding section above for more information).

 Go directly to the Field Advances page

 In some cases a gift card may be the preferred form of payment to research subjects.
-Gift cards can be purchased with field advance funds, revolving fund accounts, ProCards or reimbursed on check requests.
+Gift cards can be purchased with field advance funds, revolving fund accounts, ProCards, Tango Card or US Bank Cash Card.

 The gift cards should be treated exactly as you would handle cash; adequate controls and security must be provided for the cards, and recipient information must be documented.
 Records of each payment to research subjects via gift card MUST be kept and reported to the Financial Services Tax Desk at the end of each year, if applicable.

 Payments to Foreign Nationals for Research Subject Work